 There are various coastal towns along the Great Ocean Road.
 It can be a difficult task to choose the ideal location for an overnight stay along the Great Ocean Road.
 From my experience:

-• For a 2-Day Road Trip to the Great Ocean Road, Apollo BayOpens in a new tab. or Port CampbellOpens in a new tab. make the perfect location for an overnight stay.
+- For a 2-Day Road Trip to the Great Ocean Road, Apollo Bay or Port Campbell make the perfect location for an overnight stay.

-• For a 3-Day Road Trip to the Great Ocean Road, you may wish to stay at Apollo BayOpens in a new tab. for your first night & WarrnamboolOpens in a new tab. for your second night.
+- For a 3-Day Road Trip to the Great Ocean Road, you may wish to stay at Apollo Bay for your first night & Warrnambool for your second night.

 I have stayed overnight at all 3 of the locations here.
-Among the places I have stayed in, I can highly recommend Beachcomber Motel & ApartmentsOpens in a new tab. at Apollo Bay.
+Among the places I have stayed in, I can highly recommend Beachcomber Motel & Apartments at Apollo Bay.
 It was a neat little motel, with friendly staff & a very reasonable price tag (AUD 89 per night when I visited in May 2022).
 It is a place that I will stay in again on future visits.

 Tips on Visiting the Great Ocean Road on a Day Trip

-• Get up early & leave Melbourne by 7 am to allow adequate time for exploring the Great Ocean Road.
+- Get up early & leave Melbourne by 7 am to allow adequate time for exploring the Great Ocean Road.

-• Visit during the daylight saving months to allow more daylight hours for exploring the Great Ocean Road.
+- Visit during the daylight saving months to allow more daylight hours for exploring the Great Ocean Road.

-• Check sunset times when planning your Great Ocean Road day trip to avoid driving in the dark.
+- Check sunset times when planning your Great Ocean Road day trip to avoid driving in the dark.

-• Avoid driving in the dark on country roads.
+- Avoid driving in the dark on country roads.
 Wildlife, such as kangaroos, tend to be more active from dusk to dawn.
 Encounters with wildlife on the road can be fatal to both the wildlife and the passengers.

-• Plan your trip ahead of time & try not to do random stops along the drive.
+- Plan your trip ahead of time & try not to do random stops along the drive.
 When you first started this road trip, you will be very tempted to stop at many of the amazing spots along the drive.
 However, there are a lot more wonderful landmarks around the Port Campbell area, which you will likely miss out on if you don’t stick to your schedule.

-• Top up your tank before embarking on your Great Ocean Road road trip.
+- Top up your tank before embarking on your Great Ocean Road road trip.
 There are many petrol stations along the Great Ocean Road.
 However, to minimise the hassles of looking for a petrol station, filling up the tank before the road trip can be a great idea.

-• For driving safety, travel with at least one companion to share the driving task if possible.
+- For driving safety, travel with at least one companion to share the driving task if possible.